In this topic:

 I dry aged this roast for 3 days.
 Brown says, "You may notice a slightly funky aroma.
 That's OK.
 The smell of success."

 Photo 8 shows how the roast looked after 3 days in the perforated bin.
-At first glance, it doesn't look much different, but Photo 9 shows that some of the edges have begun to dry out.
+At first glance, it doesn't look much different than before, but Photo 9 shows that some of the edges have begun to dry out.

 Use a sharp knife to shave off any dried or leathery spots on the roast.
 Photo 10 shows how much I trimmed from this roast.